martpet/trip-pics/README.md

   ```
 </details>

 **2.2.
-Create a role, attach the above policy to it, and add the following trust policy to the role:**
+Create a role, attach the above policy to it, add the following trust policy to the role:**

 <details>
   <summary>Trust policy</summary>